laluka/lalubuntu/readme.md

 <img src='screens/logo-lalubuntu.png' width='250'>

 - This ansible playbook will make your machine lovely to use.
-- This is my -[@TheLaluka](https://x.com/TheLaluka)- own config, shared with the help & motivation of [@Fransosiche](https://x.com/Fransosiche) !
+- This is my ([@TheLaluka](https://x.com/TheLaluka)) own config, shared with the help & motivation of [@Fransosiche](https://x.com/Fransosiche)!
-- Welcome to my world, now is the right time to `Lower The Friction` between you and your machine!
+- Welcome to my world, now is the right time to `Lower The Friction` between you and your machine 🥰

 See thiese videos to see how Lalubuntu will improve your daily linux & cyber life!